nvanexan/nve2022/content/posts/micro-frontends.md

 Firstly, if you do this, you'll need multiple design systems to cater to the multiple tech stacks, which is not desirable from a code re-usability point of view.[^2]

 Secondly, if you do this you'll have different coding paradigms and patterns in each MFE, making it difficult for engineers on Team A to work on features maintained by engineers on Team B. From a governance perspective, and an engineering management perspective, this is a losing proposition.
-Specific teams may gain velocity, but the the velocity of the organization as a whole may suffer.
+Specific teams may gain velocity, but the velocity of the organization as a whole may suffer.

 Interoperability between teams isn't always a concern.
 And sometimes having a team move fast on a particular feature using a new or different tech stack makes total sense.
 There's no absolutes.
 But if the aim is to move a large organization into a cohesive new reality for a large application, keeping the technologies the same across your MFEs and design system will best preserve organizational velocity.